 After users are familiar with the basics of how blockchain technology and crypto assets work, Binance has created and curated informational resources regarding different tokens and projects through Binance Info.
 The resources take the form of in-depth research reports, which should allow readers to make wiser investment and trading decisions.

-Beyond token specific research reports, Binance Info also offers a ratings list that curates project ratings from different sources as well as broader themed reports such as investigating crypto asset cycles and a JPM Coin Report.
+Beyond token specific research reports, Binance Info also offers a rating list that curates project ratings from different sources as well as broader themed reports such as investigating crypto-asset cycles and a JPM Coin Report.